Poscom2010/Covid-analysis/README.md

 ## Data Analysis
-To add some interesting codes used during the analysis and add some code chunks
+During the analysis and exploration phase, different techniques were used with simple and complex sql queries.
+Below are some of the queries used and the purpose of the query.

+### extracting global numbers from the dataset
 ```
--- extracting global numbers from the dataset
 SELECT
 SUM(DISTINCT population) total_population,
 SUM(new_cases) total_infections,